atlas-doc/doc/atlas-api-documentation/uat-submission-guide.md

 Once you have integrated the API we need to test and confirm if the integration was successful.
 The attached **UAT Shopping and Ticketing Service** template has three test scenarios we need you to submit.
 The test cases of the journey should include the combination of passenger types, trip types, direct or connecting flights and payment methods mentioned in the UAT template.

-Please download the UAT template below, follow the steps, fill in the test results and submit the test results by email.
+Please download the UAT template below, follow the steps, fill in the test results and submit the test results on ATRIP via the "Requests" section.

 > [Atlas UAT Test Shopping & Ticketing Services Only Template.xlsx](../.gitbook/assets/Atlas UAT Test Shopping & Ticketing Services Only Template.xlsx)